Blinatumomab (Blincyto)

 MRD-positive B-precursor Acute Lymphoblastic Leukemia (B-ALL)

-In a clinical trial of 86 patients with minimal residual disease (MRD) B-ALL, leukemia cells could no longer be detected in 81% of the patients after one cycle of Blincyto.
+In a clinical trial of 86 patients with minimal residual disease (MRD) B-ALL, leukemia cells could no longer be detected in 81% of the patients after one treatment cycle with Blincyto.
+The median time for the leukemia to come back was 22 months.
+For patients in first remission (who had achieved minimal residual disease status for the first time) treatment with Blincyto prevented the leukemia from returning for a median of 35 months.

 What are the potential side effects?